 During the quarter in which a student is serving as a teaching assistant, they are appointed by the course's home department as an Academic Student Employee (ASE).
-While appointed as an ASE, students are not also appointed as Graduate Student Researchers (GSR).
+While appointed as an ASE, students cannot also be appointed as Graduate Student Researchers (GSR).